 - i.
 Hot tubs and pools are limited to a total of 100 square feet in size - ii.
 Hot tubs and pools must be screened, and that screening must be approved by the DRC. - iii.
-If, in the opinion of the DRC, the placement and/or appearance of a hot tub or pool and associated screening negatively impacts views from adjacent lots, common spaces or roadways the application will be denied.

-- iv.
-Screening should be designed to complement the character of the home and landscape and tub or pool should be placed in a location that minimizes, to the greatest degree possible, visual and noise impacts on adjacent lots, common areas or roadways. - v.
+If, in the opinion of the DRC, the placement and/or appearance of a hot tub or pool and associated screening negatively impacts views from adjacent lots, common spaces or roadways the application will be denied. - iv.
+Screening should be designed to complement the character of the home and landscape, and tub or pool should be placed in a location that minimizes, to the greatest degree possible, visual and noise impacts on adjacent lots, common areas or roadways. - v.
 All above-ground tubs require architectural screening, such as a fence or privacy screen.
-Hot tubs that are not completely recessed into a patio or deck will require a privacy screen or landscaping to completely block views of vertical tub surfaces. - vi.
+Hot tubs that are not completely recessed into a patio or deck will require a privacy screen or landscaping to reasonably block views of vertical tub surfaces.
+Each screening will be reviewed on a case-by-case basis. - vi.
 Hot tubs, pools and associated architectural screening must be placed within the Building Envelope. - vii.
 Hot tub and pool covers must be a muted earth-tone color.
 White and other light colors will not be approved. - viii.
 A cross-section drawing must be included with the submittal to show the proposed tub placement and screening.